PARCv2: Physics-aware Recurrent Convolutional Neural Networks for Spatiotemporal Dynamics Modeling: Appendix

-\paragraph{Detail architecture for each problem} During our experiment, we kept the architecture of PhyCRNet intact with the one presented in the paper \citet{ren2022phycrnet}: 5 convolution encoder blocks with filter size of [4, 3, 4, 3, 4] and striding of [2, 1, 2, 1, 2], 1 Conv-LSTM block with filter size of 3 and striding of 1, and 1 pixel shuffle layer with an upscaling factor of 8 as 3 2x downsampling were performed during the encoding process.
-To eliminate the effect of number of parameters on prediction accuracy, we picked the number of channels to be [32, 32, 64, 64, 128, 128] for 2D Burger's equations and [128, 128, 256, 256, 512, 512] for Navier-Stokes equation to maintain parameter parity with PARCv2, giving us $\sim$1 million parameters for 2D Burgers and $\sim$20 million parameters for N-S equations.
+During our experiment, we kept the architecture of PhyCRNet intact with the one presented in the paper \citet{ren2022phycrnet}.
+Five convolution encoder blocks with filter sizes [4, 3, 4, 3, 4] and strides [2, 1, 2, 1, 2], one Conv-LSTM block with filter size 3 and stride 1, and one pixel shuffle layer with an upscaling factor of 8 as three 2x downsampling were performed during the encoding process.
+To eliminate the effect of number of parameters on prediction accuracy, we picked the number of channels to be [32, 32, 64, 64, 128, 128] for 2D Burger's equations and [128, 128, 256, 256, 512, 512] for Navier-Stokes equations to maintain parameter parity with PARCv2, yielding $\sim$1 million parameters for 2D Burgers and $\sim$20 million parameters for N-S equations.

-\paragraph{Training procedure} For PhyCRNet, we tested the performance of the model with only MSE data loss, with only PDE loss, and with a weighted combination of MSE and PDE loss on the 2D Burger's Equation problem, and we only used a weighted combination of MSE and PDE loss on the N-S equation experiment.
-We used Adam optimizer with an initial learn rate of $10^{-4}$ and for every 100 epochs we halve the learn rate with a minimal learn rate of $10^{-6}$.
+For PhyCRNet, we tested the performance of the model with only MSE data loss, with only PDE loss, and with a weighted combination of MSE and PDE loss on the 2D Burger's Equation problem, and we only used a weighted combination of MSE and PDE loss on the N-S equation experiment.
+We used Adam optimizer with an initial learning rate of $10^{-4}$ and for every 100 epochs we halved the learning rate with a minimal learning rate of $10^{-6}$.
 We stopped training when the test loss stopped improving for 50 epochs.